Can You Set A Minimum Purchase Amount For Credit & Debit Card Payments?

 Minimum Purchase Amount For Credit Cards

-While the credit card associations can no longer stop you from setting a minimum purchase requirement, they have modified their processing agreements to ensure that any minimum imposed is fair and equitable.
 Visa, Mastercard, and Discovery all have several stipulations on setting minimum charges in their processing agreements.
-The gist of these stipulations is that a minimum purchase requirement, if imposed, must treat all credit cards and all issuing banks equally.
-In other words, you can’t require a minimum purchase for Visa, but not Mastercard.
-You also can’t set a minimum purchase for one issuing bank, but not another.
+The gist of these stipulations is that a minimum purchase requirement if imposed, must treat all credit cards and all issuing banks equally.

 Minimum Purchase Amount For Debit Cards

-Depending on your processing rate plan, this difference may have a small or significant impact.
-If your merchant account uses an interchange-plus or membership-based processing rate plan, the inability to set a minimum purchase requirement won’t be a problem.
+If your merchant account uses an interchange-plus or membership-based processing rate plan, the inability to set a minimum purchase requirement for debit cards won’t be a problem.
 That’s because both of these types of plans pass interchange and PIN debit network fees directly onto you.
-On the other hand, flat-rate pricing, such as that offered by Square (see our review), charges the same rate for both credit and debit cards, essentially treating debit card transactions as if they were credit card transactions.
-While this makes your costs much more predictable and easy to understand, it also means that you’re paying far more than necessary to process debit card transactions.

-If you’re paying the same processing rates for both debit and credit card transactions, can you still impose a minimum purchase requirement that applies to both types of transactions?
-You would certainly be justified in doing so since you’re paying an artificially high amount for accepting debit cards.
-The answer is that it will depend on your processing agreements with the major credit card associations and your contract with your merchant account provider.
 We recommend that you refer to those documents before setting a minimum purchase requirement.
 You might also consider imposing a minimum purchase requirement that only applies to credit card transactions, especially if you’re paying fair market rates for debit card transactions through your processor.

 Considerations Before Implementing A Minimum Purchase Amount